vidarshan/vidarshanadithya/README.md

 <br>

 <p align='center'>A passionate Software Developer👨🏻‍💻️.
-I'm also a Software Engineering graduate 👨🏻‍🎓️, and I'm currently working as a frontend developer.
-While working as a frontend developer, I'm also interested on full stack development as well 💝.</p>
+I'm also a Software Engineering graduate 👨🏻‍🎓️, and I'm currently working as a full-stack developer.
+While working as a developer, I'm also involved in automated end-to-end testing too 💝.</p>

 <br>